-Just 30 minutes East of Kaniva in Nhill is theNhill Aviation Heritage Centreopen most weekends and by appointment.
+East of Kaniva Just 30 minutes east is theNhill Aviation Heritage Centreopen most weekends and by appointment.
 TheAustralian Pin Ball Museumis an interactive museum showcasing a collection of quality pinball machines and pinball art.
 The playable machines on display at the museum range from the past 80 years to present day.Paw Po,is open 10 - 4pm weekdays.
-This unique venture showcases the culture and talents of the Karen women, who can be found most days weaving and making products for sale.
+This unique venture showcases the culture and talents of the Karen women, who can be found on some days weaving and making products for sale.
 You can also pop into Gallery Central in Nhill.
 It houses a number of local art works and crafts for sale along with a variety of special exhibitions or the private studio of renowned Wimmera artist Naomi Zanker.
 And check out Lola's Garage for quirky second hand vintage goods or Lowana for home baking.
 The Nhill Lake is a lovely peaceful spot and includes board walk, BBQs and play area.
-Visitors can also enjoy bush walking and cycling, coffee and a bite to eat at the nearbyLittle Desert Nature Lodge.

-Dimboola Imaginarium is a whimsical living room filled with curios, collectables, toys, books, plants and other unique gifts.
+Dimboola Imaginarium is a must see destination shop, filled with curios, collectables, toys, books, plants and other unique gifts.
 The Dimboola Store is a fantastic coffee shop and the historicVictoria Hotel is highly recommended.
 Nearby is the Pink Lake which glows pink in late summer.

 Kaniva, first and last highway town in Victoria.
 Gateway to the Wimmera Mallee Silo Art Trail.
 Home of Sheep Art.